TVR28/Realtime_Sales_Analytics/README.md

-# Apache Flink E-Commerce Analytics with Elasticsearch and Postgres
+# Real Time Sales Analytics with Apache Flink, ZooKeeper, Elasticsearch, Kafka and PostgresSQL

-This repository contains an Apache Flink application for real-time sales analytics built using Docker Compose to orchestrate the necessary infrastructure components, including Apache Flink, Elasticsearch, and Postgres.
+This repository contains an Apache Flink application for real-time sales analytics built using Docker Compose to orchestrate the necessary infrastructure components, including Apache Flink, Elasticsearch, kafka and Postgres.
 The application processes financial transaction data from Kafka, performs aggregations, and stores the results in both Postgres and Elasticsearch for further analysis.

 ## Requirements